 Restaurante Rio Minho is a traditional seafood restaurant in Rio de Janeiro, founded in 1884 and still open for business.

 The main ingredients of the Leão Veloso soup are fish, shrimp, octopus, squid, mussels, bell peppers, and tomato.
 Seasoning is also very important in the recipe, such as coriander, garlic, and parsley.

 Cachorro-quente (hot dog)

 Hot dog is a famous food all over the world.
 However, every place has a unique way of eating it.
 In the United States, traditional hot dogs are just sausages in a bun with ketchup and mustard.
 People from São Paulo like to top mashed potatoes into theirs.
 In João Pessoa, grounded beef is a must-have on hot dogs.

 In Rio de Janeiro, however, hot dogs are as filling as a complete meal.
 Street vendors have all kinds of toppings for your hot dogs.
 Starting with grated parmesan cheese, olives, peas, corn, and crispy shoestring potatoes, followed by hardboiled quail eggs, raisins, and tomato sauce.

 Most food stands in Rio let you serve the toppings yourself, giving you the chance to add as many delicious treats as you wish into your hot dog.

 Traditional from the city of Campos dos Goytacazes, in the North of Rio de Janeiro state, Chuvisco is a delicious dessert.
 Its main ingredients are eggs yolks and sugar.
 It may be served as a crystallized candy or as a compote.
-Chuvisco is also known as Pingo de Ouro and has its origins from Portugal.
+Chuvisco is also known as Pingo de Ouro and has its origins in Portugal.